 Drawing Puzzled Anime Eyes Side View

 For puzzled anime eyes from the side view draw them looking slightly upwards.
-Draw the top eyelids raised but still covering a significant portion of the pupil.
+Draw the top eyelids raised but still covering a significant portion of the iris.
 Draw the eyebrows slightly raised as well.

 Drawing Relaxed (Closed) Anime Eyes Side View